View Connect Logs

 flowserver-logs- For flow-server logs. -

-logs- For Foundation and all other Connect services (use service filters to narrow down to Connect services).
+connect-services- For all other Connect services (use service filters to narrow down to specific services).

 -